-We are offering 1,400,000 shares of our Class A common stock.
-The selling stockholders identified in this prospectus, including our chief executive officer, are offering 2,100,000 shares of our Class A common stock.
-We will not receive any proceeds from the sale of shares of Class A Common Stock by the selling stockholders.
+shares of our Class A common stock.
+The selling stockholders identified in this prospectus, including our chief executive shares of our Class A common stock.
+We will not receive any proceeds from the sale of shares of Class A Common Stock by

 Our Class A common stock is listed on the Nasdaq Global Select Market under the symbol "SEER."
-On January 22, 2021, the last reported price of our Class A common stock on the Nasdaq Global Select Market was \$77.88 per share.
+On our Class A common stock on the Nasdaq Global Select Market was \$ per share.